-Research says we should stop daytime naps when children turn two (yes, really)
+Research says that daytime naps should stop when children turn two

 And, to be honest, I love his weekend napping.
 Love it.
 It means that not only is he far less crazy come the afternoon having had a little power nap, but it also often means that I get to enjoy some much needed one-on-one time with my big-girl, sans attention demanding little bro constantly clambering all over us.
 Win-win, if you ask me.